awlego/fashion_elo/README.md

 # Fashion Elo
 A demo project playing around with javascript, web apps, and backend databases.

 A simple web app that displays two images at a time and lets the user vote for a winner.
-These votes are ranked using a Elo calculation.
+These votes are ranked using an Elo calculation.
 You can see the rankings on a seperate page.

 The votes and rankings are stored in a SQLite database and managed using python scripts.
 The frontend uses Flask and html.